Spanish flu: Transmission and mutation

 U.S. Army flu patients at Field Hospital No. 29 near Hollerich, Luxembourg 1918.
 As U.S. troops deployed en masse for the war effort in Europe, they carried the Spanish flu with them.

 The basic reproduction number of the virus was between 2 and 3.
 The close quarters and massive troop movements of World War I hastened the pandemic, and probably both increased transmission and augmented mutation.
 The war may also have reduced people's resistance to the virus.
 Some speculate the soldiers' immune systems were weakened by malnourishment and the stresses of combat and chemical attacks, increasing their susceptibility.
 Modern transportation systems and increased travel was a significant factor in the worldwide occurrence.
 Another was lies and denial by governments, leaving the population ill-prepared to handle the outbreaks.

 The severity of the second wave has been attributed to the First World War.
 In civilian life, natural selection favors a mild strain.
 Those who get very ill stay home, and those mildly ill continue with their lives, preferentially spreading the mild strain.
 In the trenches, natural selection was reversed.
 Soldiers with a mild strain stayed where they were, while the severely ill were sent on crowded trains to crowded field hospitals, spreading the deadlier virus.
 The second wave began, and the flu quickly spread around the world again.
 (During modern pandemics, health officials look for deadlier strains of a virus when it reaches places with social upheaval.)
 The fact that most of those who recovered from first-wave infections had become immune showed that it must have been the same strain of flu.
 This was most dramatically illustrated in Copenhagen, which escaped with a combined mortality rate of 0.29% (0.02% in the first wave and 0.27% in the second wave) because of exposure to the less-lethal first wave.

 After the lethal second wave, new cases dropped abruptly.
 In Philadelphia, for example, 4,597 people died in the week ending 16 October, but by 11 November, influenza had almost disappeared from the city.
 One explanation for the rapid decline in lethality is that doctors became more effective in the prevention and treatment of pneumonia that developed after the victims had contracted the virus.
 However, John Barry stated in his 2004 book The Great Influenza: The Epic Story of the Deadliest Plague In History that researchers have found no evidence to support this position.
 Another theory holds that the 1918 virus mutated extremely rapidly to a less lethal strain.
 Such evolution of influenza is a common occurrence: there is a tendency for pathogenic viruses to become less lethal with time, as the hosts of more dangerous strains tend to die out.
 Fatal cases did continue into 1919, however.
-One notable example was that of ice hockey player Joe Hall, who died of the flu in April after an outbreak that resulted in the cancellation of the 1919 Stanley Cup Finals.
+One notable example was that of ice hockey player Joe Hall, who died of the flu in April after an outbreak that resulted in the cancellation of the 1919 Stanley Cup Final.